aschoerk/CLusteredServiceJobExecutor/README.md

 Development steps:

+* make kafka-package json. use json-frame containing jobdata, context, resumedata but avoid masking of characters in context, and resumedata-strings so ObjectMapper and gson may only unmarshall jobdata and transport context and resumedata as strings
+* UI to Jobs and states.
+*
 * executor get RemoteJobs from jobs-service
 *
 * multithreaded Rev[java](clustered-service-job-executor%2Fsrc%2Fmain%2Fjava)iver parallel Group/CorrelationId handling
 * get rid of State-Record
 * handle resume always like group via ClusteredTask